Virgin Media Television (Ireland): Proposals

 On 16 September 2012, it was reported by the Sunday Independent that TV3 was to launch two channels on Saorview.
 As of 2018, these channel had not launched.
 According to a report into commercial DTT by Oliver & Ohlbaum Associates (O&O) for the BAI "TV3 appears not to have an appetite for distributing additional channels on the platform so we assume no new offerings from the group on DTT (Saorview)".

 In 2011, TV3 Group revealed it had plans to launch further channels.
 These channels included TV3 HD, TV3 +1 (a one-hour delayed channel) and TV3 Kids-TV3 Classics (a time-shared channel featuring a children's programming and classic Irish and international television shows).
 According to BAI documentation the channels were scheduled to launch by September 2013.
 As of 2014, the BAI confirmed TV3 had no interest in launching these channels in the immediate future and had not applied for a licence to broadcast such channels.

 According to an article printed in the Irish edition of The Sunday Times in August 2014, TV3 Group intended to launch TV3 HD on both UPC and Sky in 2015.
 The article also stated that 3e would go HD in 2016.
 TV3 Group also hoped to launch an additional channel in 2016 with a pay TV element to it.
 The article also suggested that the TV3 Group might work more closely with Communicorp in terms of utilizing presenters.

 On 17 January 2016, Sunday Business Post reported Virgin Media Ireland had plans to launch additional TV3 channels including a 24-hour rolling news channel.
 The TV3 Group later denied such reports.

 Ownership

 2012–2013

 In 2012, TV3 Group's owners Doughty Hanson indicated their wishes to sell off the company in due course.
-Speculation as to who would purchase the group continued into 2013 with UTV Media considered a major contender.
+Speculation as to who would purchase the group continued into 2013 with Northern Ireland's UTV Media considered a major contender.
 However, in 2013 UTV confirmed plans it would launch its own Republic of Ireland service in early 2014 – branded as UTV Ireland.
 It launched on 1 January 2015, and in mid-2016 was acquired by TV3 Group, rebranding it as be3 just 2 years after its launch.
 It is now known as Virgin Media Three.
 Meanwhile, UTV Media sold its TV broadcasting operations to ITV plc in February 2016 and renamed itself Wireless Group, seven months before being acquired by News UK.